tcbegley/tcbegley.com/src/content/pages/about.md

 author: 'Tom'
 ---

-I am currently R&D lead at [Faculty][faculty].
-At the moment our R&D team is particularly interested in AI safety.
-I originally joined Faculty as a data scientist.
-We work with a number of clients across many different industries on machine learning and data science problems.
-A couple of projects I've worked on
+I am currently a Machine Learning Engineer at [Meta][meta].

-include:
+Previously I was R&D lead at [Faculty][faculty].
+A couple of projects I worked on in my time there include:

 - A tool for detecting terrorist propaganda online using machine learning algorithms, built for the UK Home Office.
 Read about it